Expert customers pick winners at CCM sale of outstanding Angus

 The on farm auction was run by CCM Skipton and was held under the auspices of the Aberdeen-Angus Cattle Society with 60 head on offer from the well-known farm, which also supplies its family-owned butcher shop in nearby Silsden.

-This year’s sale comprised a superb selection of high-quality cattle, chiefly Cows with Spring born
+This year’s sale comprised a superb selection of high-quality cattle, chiefly cows with Spring born

 calves, with all the calves sired by the Shadwell Evolution son Airedale Everest, together with an